 - For indicators on actual footprints related to activities in the NWT, go to the LANDSCAPE CHANGES focal point.

 - Found an error or have a question?
 Contact the team at NWTSOER@gov.nt.ca.

 Ref.
 1. Oil & Gas: Laws and Regulations.

 Ref.
 3. MacFarlane, K.E., S.P.
 Goff, and D. Irwin.
 2007.
 2007 Northwest Territories Mineral Exploration Overview.
 NWT Geoscience Office.
 16 pp.

 Ref.
-4. Aboriginal Affairs and Northern Development Canada, Current.
+4. Indigenous and Northern Affairs Canada, Current.
 Oil and Gas Devepment NWT Annual Reports, Northern Petroleum Resources.

 Ref.
 5. Mackenzie Valley Land and Water Board.
 Online Registry - Land and Water Boards of the Mackenzie Valley.
 MVLWB, GLWB, SLWB, WLWB.